aurangzaib/CarND-Advanced-Lane-Lines/README.md

 -   Apply a distortion correction to raw images.

--   Use color and gradients transforms to create a thresholded binary image.
+-   Use color and gradients transforms to create a binary image.

 -   Apply a perspective transform to birds-eye view binary image.